Classification of low-rank odd-dimensional modular categories: Odd-dimensional MTCs of rank 25

-We now generate all potential arrays for the dimensions of the simple objects of $\C$ using Algorithm~\ref{alg: dim generation}.
-This produces the cases listed in Table~\ref{table: rank 25 dim arrays}, where the columns numbered $1$ through $11$ represent the dimensions of the non-invertible simple objects, excluding duplicates due to duals.
+We now generate all potential dimension arrays of $\C$ using Algorithm~\ref{alg: dim generation} for $\rank(\C)=25$ and $\GC=3$.
+This produces the cases listed in Table~\ref{table: rank 25 dim arrays}, where the columns numbered $1$ through $11$ represent the elements of the array, i.e., the dimensions of the non-invertible simple objects, excluding duplicates due to duals.

-We discard all of these potential arrays on a case-by-case basis except for the one in row 34, which is realizable as $\Rep(D^\omega(\mathbb Z_7\rtimes \mathbb Z_3))$.
+We discard all of these potential arrays on a case-by-case basis, except for the one in row 34, which is realizable as $\Rep(D^\omega(\mathbb Z_7\rtimes \mathbb Z_3))$.

-\begin{lemma} Let $\mathcal{C}$ be an odd-dimensional MTC of rank $25$ with $3$ invertible objects. $\mathcal{C}$ is represented by the array $[7, 7, 7, 3, 3, 3, 3, 3, 3, 3, 3]$, with the Frobenius-Perron dimensions of all the simple objects in $\Cad$ equal to $3$ and the Frobenius-Perron dimensions of all simple objects outside of $\Cad$ equal to $7$. \end{lemma} \begin{proof} Consider the potential dimension arrays listed by Table~\ref{table: rank 25 dim arrays}.
-By Corollary~\ref{corollary: same dim outside Cad}, we can eliminate case $35$, as we know that $\FPdim{\mathcal{C}_g}=\frac{1}{3}\FPdim(\mathcal{C})=675$, and hence the Frobenius-Perron dimension of all the simple objects outside of $\Cad$ must be $\sqrt{\frac{675}{3}}=15$, but there are only $4$ simple objects with Frobenius-Perron dimension $15$.
+\begin{lemma} Let $\mathcal{C}$ be an odd-dimensional MTC of rank $25$ with $3$ invertible objects.
+Then the dimension array of $\mathcal{C}$ is $[7, 7, 7, 3, 3, 3, 3, 3, 3, 3, 3]$, with the Frobenius-Perron dimensions of all the non-invertible simple objects in $\Cad$ equal to $3$ and the Frobenius-Perron dimensions of all simple objects outside of $\Cad$ equal to $7$. \end{lemma} \begin{proof} Consider the potential dimension arrays listed by Table~\ref{table: rank 25 dim arrays}.
+By Corollary~\ref{corollary: same dim outside Cad}, we can eliminate case $35$, as we know that $\FPdim(\mathcal{C}_g)=\frac{1}{3}\FPdim(\mathcal{C})=675$, and hence the Frobenius-Perron dimension of all the simple objects outside of $\Cad$ must be $\sqrt{\frac{675}{3}}=15$, but there are only $4$ simple objects with Frobenius-Perron dimension $15$.

 Then, using Lemma~\ref{thm:fixeddims}, we can eliminate all remaining cases except for cases $9$, $26$, $27$, $28$, $29$, $31$, $32$, $33$, and $34$.
 Using Lemma~\ref{thm:deequiv}, we can eliminate cases $26$, $27$, $31$, and $33$, leaving cases $9$, $28$, $29$, $32$, and $34$.